Scuba Diving in Rapa Nui: Best Dive Spots + Eco-Friendly Hotels

 What you can expect to see diving in Rapa Nui

-The overall biodiversity of Rapa Nui may not be as rich as other Pacific islands.
+The overall biodiversity of Rapa Nui may not be as rich as that of other Pacific islands.
 But the few coral species found here (such as the massive Porites lobata that can grow up to five metres in diameter) are breathtaking in their scale and development.

 In fact, a quarter of the 160 marine species observed in the waters around Rapa Nui are found nowhere else on Earth.
 This makes scuba diving in Rapa Nui/Easter Island incredibly unique!